xlnt-community/xlnt/CONTRIBUTING.md

 ## Communication

-Add a comment to an existing issue on GitHub, open a new issue for defects or feature requests, or contact @tfussell if you want.
+Add a comment to an existing issue on GitHub, open a new issue for defects or feature requests, or contact @m7913d or @doomlaur if you want.